atritthart/jobsite-generator-host/README.md

 ## Create a new AWS identity

 Log in with your email address (firstname.lastname.extern@zalando.de).
+The profile name is arbitrary (local only), but a good guess would be for example "aws-tfox-jobsite" which will also be used later in this documentation.

     $ mai create aws-tfox-jobsite
     Identity provider URL: aws.zalando.net